JAAYapps/SEOSBL/README.md

 I will create some instructions for setting up a boot environment in the future.
 I still need to structure the layout of the evnironment first.

-In concept, the loader should be able to grab a boot driver load it into memory and call it's main function.
+In concept, the loader should be able to grab a "boot driver", load it into memory, and call it's main function.
 The loader.bin is not programmed to do that yet and I still need a way to make a working keyboard driver from any usb keyboard.
 I don't want to make a legacy PS2 keyboard driver.

 I still need to code some other things like getting ACPI info for devices on the computer.